 After a family member dies it’s common for adults to feel they have to engage in holiday ritual and tradition for the sake of the children.
-In many ways, keeping up with family tradition provides children with comfort and reassurance that things will be similar or the same despite the death of a family member.
-And, unlike most adults, children are pretty susceptible to holiday excitement, joy, and wonder despite their grief.
+In many ways, keeping up with family tradition provides children with comfort and reassurance that things will be okay despite the death of a family member.
+And, unlike many adults, children are pretty susceptible to holiday excitement, joy, and wonder despite their grief.

 I feel ashamed of my Scrooginistic attitude when I see how excited my kids are about Christmas.
 Now I know there are worse things than the threat of a child having an unenthusiastic Christmas, but when I look in their little eyes I’m hard-pressed to think of what.
 Dutifully, my husband and I have worked hard to keep their Christmas merry and bright and I’m pretty sure it’s been working.